On the extended W-algebra of type sl_2 at positive rational level: Deformation of screening operators

 \begin{definition} Let \((\phantom{f},\phantom{g})_\kappa^N\) be the bilinear \(\mathcal{K}\)-form

 defined by

-\end{definition} Following Macdonald's book \cite{MacDonald:1999}, we will evaluate this bilinear form in the next section by using the theory of Jack polynomials.
+\end{definition} Note that the inner product above is defined in terms of \(\kappa^{-1}\) in order to be closer to the notation of Macdonald's book \cite{MacDonald:1999}.
+Following Macdonald's book \cite{MacDonald:1999}, we will evaluate this bilinear form in the next section by using the theory of Jack polynomials.
 We will also be able to show that it defines an inner product of symmetric polynomials over \(\mathcal{O}\), that is